irsdl/IIS-ShortName-Scanner/README.md

 Microsoft IIS contains a flaw that may lead to an unauthorized information disclosure.
 The issue is triggered during the parsing of a request that contains a tilde character (~).
 This may allow a remote attacker to gain access to file and folder name information.

-This exploit has been moved to github for better support from https://code.google.com/p/iis-shortname-scanner-poc/
+This scanner has been moved from https://code.google.com/p/iis-shortname-scanner-poc/ to github for better support.

 Research file: http://soroush.secproject.com/downloadable/microsoft_iis_tilde_character_vulnerability_feature.pdf